The moose is one of the largest animals in North America and is common in some regions, including Canada and Alaska.

 Drive at a slower speed when in areas that have a high population of moose.
 When driving at a slow speed, there is an excellent chance that you will avoid a collision.
 You can stop just in time if moose suddenly appears on the road.

 If you find a moose on the road, do not swerve the car to avoid it.
 The best thing to do is to stop and wait.
-Only start to drive again after you are entirely sure that the moose and the rest of its group are gone.
+Only start to drive again after being entirely sure that the moose and the rest of its group are gone.

 You cannot predict the next move this animal will make, which is swerving is not advisable.
 The animal may decide to go the same side you are trying to move the car.